Aquafina-water-bottle/jp-mining-note/docs/docs/modding.md

 Let's say we want to increase (or decrease) the size of the card, without affecting any of Anki's GUI.

-1. Create a folder called `extra`, like above, and include the folder under `css-folders` like above.
+1. Create a folder called `extra` like above, and include the folder under `css-folders` like above.

 1. Add the following code to the `extra/style.scss` file (create the file if it doesn't exist):